 Red or Yellow polo shirt.

-Blue or Khaki Pants, skirts, and/or uniform shorts

-Sweaters must be black, navy blue with no hoods (solid colors only).
+Blue or Khaki Pants, skirts, and/or uniform shorts Sweaters must be black, navy blue with no hoods (solid colors only, no print).

 Blue jeans are NOT acceptable.
 It is required that all students wear closed toe shoes or sneakers to school.
+No crocs are permitted.